genophenoenvo/neon-efi-challenge/RFR/README.md

     immediate past gcc_90 values (PEG_RFR0 and PEG_RFR) use forward fill strategy to fill in immediate past gcc_90 values while submitting the forecast for next 35 days
--   Forecasted weather parameters used for submission of forecast for next 35 days are the median of 30 forecasted ensenle weather parameter files extrated from NOAA.
+-   Forcasted weather parameters used for submission of forecast for next 35 days are the median of 30 forcasted ensenble weather parameter files extracted from NOAA.

 ### Fall 2021

 -   <b>PEG_FUSION_0 (Prediction based on last year gcc_90 values and current weather data using ensemble approach):</b>
     -   <b>Input:</b> gcc_90/rcc_90 data of 20 days from last year i.e.,
         (t-10)th to (t+9)th day of last year and weather variables of tth day (Max. temp, Min. temp, Radiation, Precipitation).
         Weather data extracted from Daymet is used to train the model.
         To forecast gcc_90 for future days, NOAA forecasted weather parameters are being used.
     -   <b>Output:</b> gcc_90/rcc_90 of next 35 days
     -   <b>Model Description:</b> Ensemble machine learning approach is
         taken to predict gcc90/rcc_90, as part of which four models (Random Forest Regressor (RFR), ElasticNet Regressor, Extreme